 You may sometimes go bananas over something.
 But have you ever seen your cat go bananas over bananas?
 Seeing a cat eating bananas may not be common, but what if your cat likes bananas?

-Can you give her bananas?
+Can cats eat bananas?
 Is it safe for her?
 Is it good for her?

 Banana is a fruit, as we all know.
 It is a plant that belongs to Musaceae family.
 It can grow up to 26 feet.
 A cluster of bananas has individual bunches that can have up to 25 bananas.